British Raj: Education

 The University of Calcutta, established in 1857, is one of the three oldest modern state universities in India.

 Universities in Calcutta, Bombay, and Madras were established in 1857, just before the Rebellion.
 By 1890 some 60,000 Indians had matriculated, chiefly in the liberal arts or law.
 About a third entered public administration, and another third became lawyers.
-The result was a very well educated professional state bureaucracy.
-By 1887 of 21,000 mid-level civil services appointments, 45% were held by Hindus, 7% by Muslims, 19% by Eurasians (European father and Indian mother), and 29% by Europeans.
+The result was a very well-educated professional state bureaucracy.
+By 1887, of 21,000 mid-level civil service appointments, 45% were held by Hindus, 7% by Muslims, 19% by Eurasians (European father and Indian mother), and 29% by Europeans.
 Of the 1000 top-level civil services positions, almost all were held by Britons, typically with an Oxbridge degree.
 The government, often working with local philanthropists, opened 186 universities and colleges of higher education by 1911; they enrolled 36,000 students (over 90% men).
-By 1939 the number of institutions had doubled and enrolment reached 145,000.
+By 1939 the number of institutions had doubled, and enrollment reached 145,000.
 The curriculum followed classical British standards of the sort set by Oxford and Cambridge and stressed English literature and European history.
 Nevertheless, by the 1920s the student bodies had become hotbeds of Indian nationalism.